Quartz - complete overview of genesis, occurence and varietes

 When a piece of quartz has a phantom inclusion, milky quartz is usually the culprit.
 It can be found most anywhere, but notable specimens have been located in Germany, Italy, Norway, and Portugal.

 Rock crystal, or clear (colorless) quartz crystal, is very common in any situation where quartz can grow well.
 Beautiful specimens of rock crystal, however, occur when geological changes occur very slowly over a great deal of time.
 This is why Alpine rock crystal is so valuable and lovely; it has been forming for millions of years.
 Rock crystal must be completely clear and free from inclusions, phantoms, or coloration.

-Left: cluster of needle-like rock crystals from Sobov quarry, Slovakia (5.5 x 7.5cm).
-Right: rock crystal from Gilgit, Pakistan (6 x 8 cm).
+Left: cluster of needle-like quartz crystals from Sobov quarry, Slovakia (5.5 x 7.5cm).
+Right: clear quartz crystal from Šobov quarry, Slovakia (12 x 10 cm).
 Both photos: Albert Russ

 This variety of quartz is vastly important to the alpine culture, and quartz mined from the Alps has been a major source of income for this area for centuries.
 However, it is mined commercially from Arkansas and New York, Brazil, and Russia.
 Brazil is the current leader in rock crystal export, and the Coleman Mine in Arkansas also provides a significant portion of the world&s commercial rock crystal.